dcastro/vscode-haskell-test-runner/NOTES.md

 * Do expressions of type `[Char]` become of type `IsString s => s` when `-XOverloadedStrings` is enabled?

 * Try replacing utils/map/Map with es2015's native Map (needs `map` and `filter` functions)

+* Have a look at TextDocuments.syncKind

+* what if changes are made while intero is loading??

+* when the "run all tests [in file/in project]" vscode option is triggered, forcefully save file and then run tests